 What Are Digital X-Rays and How Do They Work?

-Your child’s age: The enamel on primary (baby) teeth is thinner than that of adult teeth.
-This results in primary teeth being softer and more likely to develop cavities than adult teeth.
+Your child’s age: The enamel on primary (baby) teeth is thinner than adult teeth.
+Primary teeth are softer and more likely to develop cavities than adult teeth.
 Knowing the position, location, and condition of developing teeth is also paramount to receiving the best care for your child’s current and future care.

 Your Child’s Comfort is Our Priority

 Going to the dentist may be a scary experience for some children.
-At Clubhouse Pediatric Dentistry, we do everything we can to make them feel at ease and minimize the time needed for exams.
-From fast digital x-rays to games, movies, and prizes, we strive to create a positive experience for your child at every visit.
+At Clubhouse Pediatric Dentistry, we do everything possible to make them feel at ease and minimize the time needed for exams.
+From fast digital X-rays to games, movies, and prizes, we strive to create a positive experience for your child at every visit.